skanikasaini6/KDD_Project/README.md

 **Goal/Target variable:**

 Our aim is to predict the Weekly Sales.
+Therefore, Weekly_Sales is our target variable on which we will test the effects of other predictors.

 **Defining Cross-Industry Standard Process For Data Mining:**